Carbon fibre is the wonder material of the cycling world. Once it was exotic and hugely expensive, now it is commonplace and prices have tumbled.

 Carbon manufacturing is complicated, though, and this video explanation by Gerard Vroomen, previously co-founder of Cervélo and now heading up Open Cycle, provides a good description of the business of making carbon frames

-Courtesy of outdoor megastore Go Outdoors, the Nibiru 1.0 is currently one of the cheapest carbon fibre framed bike on offer in the UK.
+Courtesy of outdoor megastore Go Outdoors, the Nibiru 1.0 is currently, as far as we know, the cheapest carbon fibre framed bike on offer in the UK.
 The full bike has a claimed weight of 9.8kg, with a Shimano Sora nine-speed groupset, 50/34T chainset and an 11-32 cassette.
 It has Mavic CXP-22 rims on Formula 32 hubs and comes with Continental Ultrasport 25mm tyres, plus the handlebars, stem and seatpost are from Ritchey, which adds up to a great spec for the money.
 Currently there are 53cm, 56cm and 59cm frames in stock, so if one of these is your size it's an absolute bargain.

 This is Ribble’s cheapest carbon fibre model, with a range of options starting at £999 for a Shimano Tiagra group on a carbon fibre frameset designed for taming sportives.
 The benefit of the Bike Builder option is that you can spec exactly what you want.